 Germicidal UV Light System is just a complicated way to say germ exterminator.
 These products help exterminate germs and bacteria that can cause allergies and can exacerbate the symptoms of asthma.
 According to a study, 1 out of 5 people who suffered from allergies was also exposed to fungi and bacteria in their ventilation systems.
 Purchasing a UV light system helps to destroy these allergens and keep your family healthy.

 Humidify or Dehumidify

 Dry air can inflame your nasal passages and take your typical allergies to a full-blown sinus infection in less than a week.
 On the flip side, too much humidity can increase the growth of dust mites and microbes, worsening your allergy symptoms.

-Help increase the quality of your home’s air with Epperson Service Experts Heating & Air Conditioning.
+Help increase the quality of your home’s air with Epperson Service Experts.
 Call now for an in-home air quality analysis and we’ll help you decide which system is best for your family’s health.